Unidata/IDV/release/certs.md

     -   Primary Bundle ID

         Obtain the `primary-bundle-id` from `Integrated Data Viewer Installer.app/Contents/Info.plist` `CFBundleIdentifier` element.
 (I actually do not know if an accurate `primary-bundle-id` matters, but this is what I did and it worked.)
-Obtain the password from developer.apple.com.

     -   app-specific Password